Computing at Muskingum Q&A

 - Sound Card and Headphones

-- Operating System: Microsoft Windows 7 (Professional preferred, any version allowed, 64-bit preferred)
+- Operating System: Microsoft Windows 7 or 8 (no starter editions)

 - Fully subscribed virus protection software (no trial versions).